TheBigBrainsCompany/TbbcMoneyBundle/README.md

 * doc : readme updated
 * doc : better phpdoc for the RatioProviderInterface.php

-* new : a brand new MoneyManager that allows to create a Money object from a float value
-* doc : small fixes

 2.4.0 : 2014/09/25

 * no BC Break